henkeldi/notes/deep-learning/deep-learning.md

 # Deep Learning

-All steps one need to go through when using a neural networks.
+All steps one need to go through when using neural networks.

 ## Data Preprocessing